ryoma100/escafeFlowEditor-REMAKE/README.md

 # escafeFlowEditor-REMAKE

-This is a simple workflow editor.
-This is made to practice for developing a diagram editor.
+This is a remake of [escafeFlowEditor](https://github.com/ryoma100/escafeFlowEditor) created with adobe flash and remade with Solid.js.

 ### Tauri + Solid + Typescript